GRCDEV/ArduSim/help/development.md

 * `void setWaypointReachedListener(WaypointReachedListener)`.
 Any Class can implement *WaypointReachedListener.java*, as *mbcap.logic.BeaconingThread* does.
 Then, using this method, that Class would be able to apply some logic each time the flight controller detects that a waypoint has been reached.
 It is useful for UAVs that follow a planned mission.
 * `int getCurrentWaypoint(int)`.
 It provides the identifier of the current waypoint of the mission.
 Useful for UAVs that follow a planned mission.
 * `boolean isLastWaypointReached(int)`.
 It asserts if the last waypoint of the mission has been reached.
 Useful for UAVs that follow a planned mission.
-* `String getUAVPrefix(int)`.
-This function builds a String with convenience text that should be prepended to any message that a specific multicopter could publish with the function `api.GUI.log(String)`.

 Experimental functions not directly included in *api.Copter.java* Class: